holgerkenn/CognitivePiJupyter/README.md

 ## complete setup and walkthrough

+See [Intro](doc/intro.md) for complete instructions to set up a Pi run the examples.

-See [Setup](doc/setup.md) for instructions how to set up a new Raspberry Pi Zero with the custom raspbian and prepare everything for these examples.
+See [Setup](doc/setup.md) for setting up a new Raspberry Pi Zero with the custom Raspbian image that includes Juypter.

+See [Download](doc/download) for instructions to download and install this project on your Raspberry Pi, this will only work if you already have Jupyter and other prerequisites installed.